 Isabella Williams (role of Fillis)

 Isabella is an actor and model from Nottingham.
-Her most recent venture was on the cobbles in Coronation Street (ITV).
-Prior to this, she played Portia in The Merchant of Venice (The Old Rep Theatre, Birmingham), Bonnie/Ensemble in The History of Bonnie and Clyde (The Birmingham Rep Theatre) and the Wife in Blood Wedding (The Crescent Theatre).
+She performed in Coronation Street (ITV) and prior to this, she played Portia in The Merchant of Venice (The Old Rep Theatre, Birmingham), Bonnie/Ensemble in The History of Bonnie and Clyde (The Birmingham Rep Theatre) and the Wife in Blood Wedding (The Crescent Theatre).
 She has also featured in Artist Saint Raymond’s music video and you may have seen her in the Deliveroo and Doughnut Time commercial as Princess Leia.
 Isabella is delighted to join the cast in Love’s Victory.

 Mary Geraldine Hooton (role of Mother)